 Uses of SIMD in resource allocation

-The NHS Scotland Resource Allocation Committee (NRAC) was established to ensure the was still allocating resources to NHS Boards in a way that reflects local need for healthcare.
+The NHS Scotland Resource Allocation Committee (NRAC) was established to ensure the Arbuthnott Formula (2000-2005) was still allocating resources to NHS Boards in a way that reflects local need for healthcare.
 The Arbuthnott formula included a Morbidity and Life Circumstances adjustment for deprivation.
 NRAC’s 2007 report recommended (and it was accepted by Government) that in future there should be separate “additional needs” adjustments for different care groups.
 It did not recommend using SIMD as part of the revised Formula, since the SIMD indicators did not appear to be the best predictors of healthcare need.
 However, 30% of NHS Scotland funding (e.g. for dental practices in deprived areas) is allocated using the SIMD.

 Data